RunzhouHan/cc_graph_analytics_GPU/README.md

-# Graph analytics on GPU
+# (Weakly/Strongly) Connected Component Computation on GPU

 This is a project that implements connected components on GPU.